Download (band): HElicopTEr & Wookie Wall

 In late 2009, Subconscious Communications announced the release of the Beyond the Vault series.
 With it, a new Download album titled HElicopTEr was included in the series which was written by cEvin Key and Phil Western with a guest appearance by Mark Spybey.
 As stated on the official Subconscious Communications website, the album employs some of the oldest synthesizers the studio has in its collection.
 The result differs from the more ambient releases of Effector and Fixer and is more akin to Download's previous works such as Furnace or Charlie's Family.

-Wookie Wall: For the 2010 "SubCon Beyond Fest", a tour in support of the albums released in the Beyond The Vault series, Download announced plans to release an EP that would be sold during the tour.
+For the 2010 "SubCon Beyond Fest", a tour in support of the albums released in the Beyond The Vault series, Download announced plans to release an EP that would be sold during the tour.
 Though Download apparently went as far as to commission album art, the so-called Wookie Wall EP never materialized during the tour though the title track was integrated into the setlist.
 Supposedly the band considered the possibility of expanding Wookie Wall into its own full-length album, but in 2011 three of the proposed Wookie Wall tracks were added onto a re-release of Download's Helicopter.

-A special-edition of Furnace (Furnance Re:dux) was also released with Subconscious' From the Vault II series.
+A special-edition of Furnace (Furnace Re:dux) was also released with Subconscious' From the Vault II series.
 The new release includes a second disc with a collection of the live jams and improvisations that were the basis of the finished album.